edbar42/snippetbox/README.md

 # Snippetbox
-Snippetbox is a web application designed to store and manage user-submitted code snippets.
+Snippetbox is a web application designed to store and manage user-submitted snippets.
 It leverages Go's templating engine for dynamic HTML rendering and utilizes MySQL for data storage.

 The server uses self-signed certificates to handle HTTPS requests.

 The script to generate these certificates comes embedded with the Go toolchain (see the [Makefile](./Makefile) under `tls` for details).